The Rise of the Social Brand: What Instagram Reveals About Connecting with CustomersAugust 16, 2018

 The emotions these posts inspire are varied, ranging from exaltation to introspection.
 But their cumulative effect is unmistakable: In emotional terms, Airbnb and exploration are practically synonymous.
 How could a hotel possibly hope to compete?

-The resulting engagement has resulted in tangible gains for Airbnb: Instagram has championed the brand’s elevated sales figures in a case study.
+The resulting engagement has resulted in tangible gains for Airbnb, with countless outlets championing the brand’s elevated sales figures in case studies.
 But more importantly, the brand’s Instagram cements a powerful emotional connection with its target audience.

 If great brands thrive on emotional connections with consumers, what’s the best way to engage your audience?
 Emotional resonance is a lofty standard, and you’ll need the right communication strategy to reach it.